 Things to do in Agra

-- Visit the Taj Mahal, on of the world’s wonders.
+- Visit the Taj Mahal, one of the world’s wonders.

-- You must go to nearby Fatehpur Sikri, an erstwhile capital of the Mughal Empire.
+- You must go to nearby Fatehpur Sikri, the erstwhile capital of the Mughal Empire.

 - On the way to Fatehpur, stop by the Korai tribal village and experience daily village life.

 - Stroll around Mehtab Bagh, opposite the Taj and enjoy the wonderful view.